Chapel of Our Lady of Baluarte - the oldest

 Samora Moises Machel

 All through the 1800s the Mutapa rulers got weaker and their neighbors got stronger.
 As the Mutapa rulers lost control of the gold trade, the Portuguese finally defeated the last Mutapa ruler in 1917 and took control of all of Mozambique.
 A lot of Portuguese settlers started farms along the Zambezi river.
 These settlers took farmers' land and then forced the people of Mozambique to work for them, just the way they were doing in Brazil at the same time.
 They grew cotton, cashew nuts, tea, and rice.
 But, just like in Brazil, the settlers also married Mutapan people, so the two groups got more and more mixed.
 The Portuguese didn't treat everyone equally: they arranged things so that through most of the 1900s mostly light-skinned people went to school and got good jobs, while dark-skinned people mostly couldn't.

-The people of Mozambique started to fight for their independence in 1963, and they won full independence in 1975.
+The people of Mozambique started to fight for their independence in 1963 (as Botswana was getting their independence), and they won full independence in 1975.
 As in Kenya, the leader of revolution became Mozambique's first elected ruler - that was Samora Moises Machel.
 Machel and his successor Joaquim Chissano tried to put in a socialist government, with a lot of government help for people, but the white government of South Africa encouraged and sent money for a second revolt against socialism.